ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 }
 ```

-* From the above code, you can see that the function reads a word from the memory and calculates hash output.
+**Computational Complexity** is the number of basic computing operations requried to execute the funciton.
+From the above code,

 * The compute of hash for a single word ID consists of four XOR, 3 arithmetic shifts, and two multiplication operations.
 * A shift of 1-bit in an arithmetic shift operation takes one clock cycle on the CPU.

-* The three arithmetic operations shift a total of 44-bits (when`len=3` in the above code) to compute the hash which requires 44 clock cycles just to shift the bits on the host CPU.
+The three arithmetic operations shift a total of 44-bits (when`len=3` in the above code) to compute the hash which requires 44 clock cycles just to shift the bits on the host CPU.
 On the FPGA, it is possible to create custom architectures and therefore create an accelerator that will shift data by an arbitrary number of bits in a single clock cycle.

 * The FPGA also has dedicated DSP units, which perform multiplications faster than the CPU.
 Even though the CPU runs at a frequency 8 times higher than the FPGA, the arithmetic shift and multiplication operations can perform faster on the FPGA because of its customizable hardware architecture.

 * Therefore this function is a good candidate for FPGA acceleration.

 3. Close the file.

 ### Evaluating the "Compute Output Flags from Hash" code section
+### Identify Acceleration Potential of Hash Function
 1. Open `compute_score_host.cpp` file in the file editor.

 2. The code at lines 32-58 which computes output flags is shown below.